How To Tell If A Number Is Divisible By 9

 Application in Computer Science

 The divisibility rule of 9 can be used to create a simple checksum algorithm.
 By summing the digits of the data and taking the result modulo 9, a simple checksum can be generated.
-While this method is not as robust as more sophisticated checksum algorithms, it provides a quick and easy way to detect many common errors.
+While this method is not as solid as more sophisticated checksum algorithms, it provides a quick and easy way to detect many common errors.

 Mathematical Research